Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Introduction

-Furthermore, if the desire is also to disconnect the paths from $t_i$ to $s_i$, for any $i, 1 \leq i \leq k$, we have alternative version of multicut problem called directed symmetric multicut problem.
+Furthermore, if the desire is also to disconnect the paths from $t_i$ to $s_i$, for any $i, 1 \leq i \leq k$, we have an alternative version of the multicut problem called directed symmetric multicut problem.

 As shown in \cite{3}, for $ k \geq 2 $, the directed multicut problem is NP-hard and MAX SNP-hard.
-In some papers have been showed another version of this problem is NP-hard \cite{13}.
-In the literature, most of the works on directed multicut have been focused on the directed symmetric multicut problem \cite{9,10,11,12}.
+In some papers it was shown that another version of this problem is NP-hard \cite{13}.
+In literature, most of the works on directed multicut have been focused on the directed symmetric multicut problem \cite{9,10,11,12}.
 Even, Noar, Schieber and Sudan \cite{11} presented an approximation algorithm with a factor $ O((log)loglogk)$.
-In general, for a nonsymmetric version, using the technique region growing, an algorithm with the approximate factor $O(\sqrt{nlogk})$ is given \cite{14}.
+In general, for a non-symmetric version, using the technique of region growing, an algorithm with the approximate factor $O(\sqrt{nlogk})$ is given \cite{14}.
 For the general case, Gupta \cite{15} introduced a simpler algorithm and improved the approximate factor to $O(\sqrt{n})$.
 Both problems above, studied by \cite{14,15}, use a linear programming relaxation to approximate the solution.
 In the work of Saks, Samorodnitsky, Zosin \cite{17}, it is shown that the integrality gap for the linear programming relaxation is $O(k)$.

 A more general problem on undirected graphs is the multi-multiway cut problem in which the weight function $ w:E \to \Re^+$ and k sets $S_1,S_2,...,S_k$ are given.
-Here our aim is to obtain a minimum weight subset of edges whose removal from the graph will disconnect all connections between the vertices in each set $S_i$, for $1 \leq i \leq k$.
-For $K=1$, this problem is an undirected multiway cut problem and if $|S_i|=2, (1\leq i \leq k)$, an undirected multicut problem is obtained.
-Avidor and Langberg \cite{2} showed that the undirected multi-multiway cut problem is NP-hard and MAX SNP-hard, and by using the region growing technique they could present an approximation algorithm within the factor of $O(logk)$. when the input graph is a tree, In \cite{16} have been showed that this problem is solvable in polynomial time if the number of terminal sets is fixed and in \cite{8} have been presented an approximation algorithm with a factor $ O(\sqrt k)$.
+Here, our aim is to obtain a minimum weight subset of edges whose removal from the graph will disconnect all connections between the vertices in each set $S_i$, for $1 \leq i \leq k$.
+For $K=1$, this problem is an undirected multiway cut problem, and if $|S_i|=2, (1\leq i \leq k)$, an undirected multicut problem is obtained.
+Avidor and Langberg \cite{2} showed that the undirected multi-multiway cut problem is NP-hard and MAX SNP-hard, and by using the region growing technique they could present an approximation algorithm within the factor of $O(logk)$.
+When the input graph is a tree, in \cite{16} has been shown that this problem is solvable in polynomial time, if the number of terminal sets is fixed and in \cite{8} has been presented an approximation algorithm with a factor $ O(\sqrt k)$.